Home

 Picnics!
 Easter Monday is above all a family time and, traditionally, is spent eating outdoors.
 This page tells you all about how and why, and even gives you some delicious traditional Easter recipes from Italy.

-Easter egg tradition in Italy.
+Easter egg tradition in Italy

 Easter traditions

-Italian Easter eggs are always prettily wrapped!
+Italian chocolate eggs are always prettily wrapped!

-In fact, it's becoming one of the most popular Easter traditions amongst young people to give engagement rings at Easter, hidden inside an egg.
+In fact, it's becoming one of the most popular traditions amongst young people to give engagement rings at Easter, hidden inside an egg.
 Definitely one of the more modern of engagement ring traditions in Italy.

-Easter egg tradition in Italy is very strong (inevitably - it involves chocolate!) and it might not surprise you to know that the Italians built (and ate!) the biggest Easter egg in the world.
+Easter egg tradition in Italy is very strong (inevitably - it involves chocolate!) and it might not surprise you to know that the Italians built (and ate!) the biggest chocolate egg in the world.

 Find out about it on this page.

-Easter sayings in everyday Italian.
+Easter sayings in everyday Italian

-OK, so Italian Easter traditions don't really involve sending each other cards.
+OK, so Italian traditions don't really involve sending each other cards.
 That's no reason for you not to - in fact we've discovered that our Italian friends think it's a lovely idea (although they don't understand the Easter bunny!).

 If you want to include a few Easter sayings in Italian, you'll find them on this page.
 And, if you've not got time to find a card to post, use one of our free interactive e-cards of Italian images.